tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

 ### Step 8: Code-Review and Merging the PR

-A code review can now be done and after appoval the branch can be merged into the "master" branch.
+A code review can now be done and after appoval the branch can be merged into the "main" branch.

 When the PR is merged, the release build of the docker image is triggered: